sstadt/jekyll-portfolio/_posts/2017-06-12-centralize-sailsjs-sockets-with-a-pipe.markdown

 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/jquery/3.2.1/jquery.min.js"></script>
 {% endhighlight %}

-This sets us up with an `app.js` file to put our application code in, some markup to key off of, and jQuery to build some interactions.
-Typically you'll want to use a pipe with a front end framework like Vue.js or React, but for this example we'll be using jQuery to get things up and running with a little less boilerplate.
+This sets us up with [Foundation](https://foundation.zurb.com/sites/docs/) for some quick CSS, some markup to key off of, and [jQuery](http://api.jquery.com/) to build some interactions.
+Typically you'll want to use a pipe with a front end framework like Vue.js or React to better organize your application, but for this example we'll be using jQuery to get things up and running with a little less boilerplate.

-At this point we should be able to lift the application by running `sails lift` in the.
+At this point we should be able to lift the application by running `sails lift` in the root of the project.
 You'll then be able to see our budding application at [http://localhost:1337/](http://localhost:1337/).

-{.note}
+{:.note}
 Whenever you make changes to any of the API files, you'll need to restart the app by hitting `ctrl+c` in the terminal and then running `sails lift` again.

 ## Basic Functionality